Requirements for the Minor in Astronomy & Astrophysics

-The following 9 hours of courses are required:
+The following 9 hours of courses are required.

 To complete the 12 credit hours required for the minor, pick one or more courses from the following list to total least 3 hours:

-For students whose major program does not include Physics 2300 and 2301, the likely astronomy and astrophysics minor would be Astronomy 2291, 2292, 3350, and Physics 2300.
+For students whose major program does not include Physics 2300 or Math 2153, the likely Astronomy & Astrophysics minor would be Astronomy 2291, 2292, 3350, and Physics 3470.

-Astronomy and Astrophysics minors are particularly encouraged to take Astronomy 2895 (Topics in Astrophysics).
+Astronomy & Astrophysics minors are particularly encouraged to take Astronomy 2895 (Topics in Astrophysics).
 This one-credit course largely consists of lectures on contemporary research topics by various members of the Astronomy Department faculty and is graded satisfactory/unsatisfactory.